-If you buy processed cheese products such as cheese straws, choose the ones that have about the same amount of salt and fat as normal cheddar cheese.
+If you buy processed cheese products such as cheese strings and cheese straws, choose the ones that have about the same amount of salt and fat as normal cheddar cheese.
 That is around 35g fat and 0.7g sodium/1.75g salt per 100g processed cheese.